 There are many factors that go into deciding if an area is the right fit for your lifestyle.
 Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are available, most people will need to know if the real estate in Denver is actually affordable.
-Median real estate prices in Denver come in at $292,700, which is 10.6% higher than the Colorado average.
+But before even considering if those options are attainable, we'll need to know if the real estate in Denver is actually affordable.
+Median real estate prices in Denver come in at $427,600, which is 61.6% higher than the Colorado average.
 The home price to income ratio compares the median home prices to the median household income.
-In Denver, the home price to income ratio is 5.2, which is 23.8% higher than the Colorado average.
-Year over year appreciation rates for homes in the Denver area were 7.6% and the 5 year appreciation rates came in at 12%.
-Why is this important?
-Knowing the appreciation rates for any area is a quick and easy way to determine if you will see a solid return on your investment.
+In Denver, the home price to income ratio is 5.9, which is 40.5% higher than the Colorado average.